faciledictu/brain-games/README.md

 ```
 make <game-name>
 ```
-If you have created link via `make link`, just run game from shell by its name
+If you have created link via `make link`, just run a game by its name
 ```
 <game-name>
 ```